A Pioneering Vision for Life After High School

 -

-Independence would be built in the community — not apart from it.
+Independence is built in the community — not apart from it.

-By the early 2000s, OPTIONS was recognized as one of the first post-secondary transition programs for individuals with learning disabilities in the United States.
+By the early 2000s, OPTIONS was recognized as one of the early post-secondary transition programs for individuals with learning disabilities in the United States.

 OPTIONS distinguished itself through: